- Time limits

 - Ensure regular contact, following a defined schedule, with your Research Supervisor or Auxiliary Supervisor during travel.

-All HDR students are required to show that they are making satisfactory progress at least once each year.
-To do this students must complete an Annual Progress Review report and are also required to undertake an interview.
-Students will be contacted by the Faculty (via the student email account) prior to the review being due.
-Reviews and interviews are generally held in two rounds, normally in May/June and September/October.
+All HDR students are required to show that they are making satisfactory progress at least once each calendar year.
+To do this students must complete an Progress Review report and are also required to undertake an interview.
+Students will be contacted by the HDR Admin Centre (via the student email account) prior to the review due date.

 The supervision of postgraduate research students can be viewed as a mentoring role for a research apprenticeship; by graduation the student should be capable of initiating and conducting independent research of a high standard.
 The supervision team should have complementary, expert and appropriate skills and support the students' research program.
 The student-supervisor relationship should involve continuous, effective, intellectual interaction and oversight of the research at all times.
 Careful thought needs be given to the issue of personal compatibility as well as common academic interests.
 There should be clear definitions of the responsibilities and expectations of each of the parties (student, research supervisor, and auxiliary supervisor/s).